vincent-barilla/Mood-Mapper-Beta/README.md

         action -- here, showing the iFrame -- starts.
 If the two elements in the array are different, nothing happens -- the iFrame stays visible, while the above cases will have set its contents.

+        If the user has clicked both button once to see both help files, then togSources will have reset to [].
+        The next click  becomes the first and only element in a new togSources, and, since the above condition will toggle the actions when togSources.length == 1, the toggle actions will fire again.
+The previous state of the toggle has the iFrame being visible, so it will now toggle to closed.

+        It's a bit of a convoluted piece of coding.
+My reason for doing this is to provide a smoother viewing experience of the help files.
+Without it, the user has to click once to open the iFrame, once more to close it, then a
+        third time to reopen it with new contents.
+This function cuts that down by one needless click.
+Or, if the user is finished with the iFrame, it'll still close after two clicks, so long as the same button is clicked twice in a row.

     */

-    if (togSources.length == 2){
+    // Here's the reset to [], whenever a second click, regardless of source, calls this function. if (togSources.length == 2){
       togSources = [];
     }